cloudbeds/CBAPI-OperationalReportsClientApp/README.md

 These are refreshed as needed and are stored in the “Cloudbeds_UserAccessTokens.xml” file.
 <br>
 5. Go to the “Operational Report” screen.
 This will query the Cloudbeds API and download current and future reservations data and produce the report you see.
 There are 2 export to CSV options:
-* "Daily Summary CSV" - This will  save a CSV of what you see on the screen (a daily summary counts for check-ins/check-outs/turnovers)
+* "Save Daily Summary CSV..." - This will  save a CSV of what you see on the screen (a daily summary counts for check-ins/check-outs/turnovers)
-* "Daily/Reservations CSV" - This will save a more detailed CSV.
+* "Save Daily/Reservations CSV..." - This will save a more detailed CSV.
 For every calendar date it will show each reservations/sub-reservations that are active in the hotel